saifobe/reading-notes/ReadNotes/ReadClass27.md

 ### Field types
 Each field in your model should be an instance of the appropriate Field class.
 Django uses the field class types to determine a few things:
 - The column type, which tells the database what kind of data to store (e.g. INTEGER, VARCHAR, TEXT).
-- The default HTML widget to use when rendering a form field (e.g. <input type="text">, <select>).
-- The minimal validation requirements, used in Django’s admin and in automatically-generated forms.

 ### Field options
 Each field takes a certain set of field-specific arguments (documented in the model field reference).
 For example, CharField (and its subclasses) require a max_length argument which specifies the size of the VARCHAR database field used to store the data.